dejan/rails_panel/README.md

 ## Clearing the Console

-You can clear the panel with the usual shortcuts of ⌘+k or ctrl+l.
+You can clear the panel with the usual shortcuts of ⌘+K or ctrl+L.

 ## Code status